hunterisaac/Openclaw_Free/README.md

   • Returns the response text once Gemini stops typing
 ```

 In short: your request travels from your app → Node server → Chrome extension → Gemini tab → back the same way.
 The whole thing typically takes a few seconds depending on how long Gemini takes to respond.
+In short: your request travels from your app → Node server → Chrome extension → Gemini tab → back the same way.
+The whole thing typically takes a few seconds depending on how long Gemini takes to respond.